 New LED lighting for Rotterdam’s iconic Erasmus Bridge

-The 802-metre-long cable-stayed and bascule bridge across the New Meuse river connects the north and south parts of the city and is the second largest in the Netherlands.
+The 802-metre-long cable-stayed and bascule bridge across the New Meuse river connects the north and south parts of the city.
+The Erasmus Bridge, symbol of the Rotterdam skyline, is the second largest in the Netherlands.

 Built in 1996, the bridge had a 20-year-old lighting system consisting of 86 gas discharge lamps with an installed power of 36 000 W.